 Unfortunately, there are murky waters ahead for Chrome OS.
 Google’s plans for Chrome OS are unclear to say the least, with statements falling anywhere from the OS and its goals staying the same, to a complete merger with Android OS.

 And indeed, we’ve seen operating systems like Remix OS show off the possibilities of a desktop or laptop OS, and leveraging Android’s massive user base and Google Play Store support.
-It’s a solid idea, and likely elements of Android will slowly make their way into the Chrome OS ecosystem.
+It’s a solid idea, and likely elements of

 What lies on the horizon is anyone’s guess, but it’s clear that after a few years of finding itself, Chrome OS is finally gaining traction in the PC world.
 The PC is quickly becoming more and more of a niche as users find ways to work from smartphones and tablets, some consumers are happy to pay less for a Chromebook, even if it’s not as capable as a Windows counterpart.